27 tips for your new Google Home speaker

-Got a Google Home this holiday season?
-You're well on your way to making your home smart.
+Congrats on getting your new Google Home ($89 at Walmart) speaker!
+Once you plug it in and set it up, it's time to start making it work for you.

-Google's smart speaker can tell you the weather, control your other smart home devices and so much more with a simple voice command.
+Google's smart speaker can do a whole lot more than give you a weather forecast or play music.
+It's a powerful tool that can control your other smart home devices and automate your life with a simple voice command.
 If you're a proud owner of one, here the are tips you need to know.

 Where should you put your Google Home?